sheesania/i-wrote-today/README.md

 I use it to keep track of what days I worked on my writing, but you could also use it to keep track of what days you read a book, exercised, pet your cat...

 See it in action at http://iwrotetoday.sheesania.com!
 Data is stored in your browser's local storage, so it will stick around as long as you use the same browser to access the website.
+If you do want to use another browser, try the Export/Import button in the footer.

 ## Developing
 I Wrote Today is built with React with local storage for its "database".
 To work on the code, all you'll need to do is check out the repository and run `npm install`, then `npm start` to run a development server.
 To build a deployable version, run `npm run build`.
 There are currently no unit tests :(